Please Read How You Can Help Keep the Encyclopedia Free

 Japanese developments of Confucian philosophy are often discussed in relation to the Tokugawa period (1600-1868), with scant mention of what came before, other than to say that Confucian thought had been submerged earlier in an eclecticism dominated by Zen monks.
 Tokugawa Confucianism is typically described by recitation of a succession of names and schools.
 Much of this approach to the philosophical history of Japanese Confucianism derives from interpretations advanced by Inoue Tetsujirô (1855-1944), professor at Tôkyô Imperial University, in his monumental trilogy dating from the late 19th and early 20th centuries.
 Inoue is noteworthy for having viewed Japanese Confucianism as “philosophy” (tetsugaku), and for affirming that Confucian scholars had set forth substantial and diverse philosophical perspectives in Japan well in advance of the introduction of Western philosophy.

-Vaguely following Hegelian notions of thesis, antithesis, and synthesis, Inoue described the unfolding of Japanese philosophy by explaining the dialectical relationships of three major philosophical schools: the Zhu Xi School, discussed in The Japanese School of Zhu Xi Philosophy (Nippon Shushi gakuha no tetsugaku, 1905), the Wang Yangming School, described in The Japanese School of Wang Yangming Philosophy (Nippon ‘yômei gakuha no tetsugaku, 1900), and the School of Ancient Learning, discussed in The Japanese School of Ancient Learning Philosophy (Nippon ko gakuha no tetsugaku, 1902).
+Vaguely following Hegelian notions of thesis, antithesis, and synthesis, Inoue described the unfolding of Japanese philosophy by explaining the dialectical relationships of three major philosophical schools: the Zhu Xi School, the Wang Yangming School, and the School of Ancient Learning.
 Ever since Inoue, Japanese Confucianism has been most typically explained in terms of these three schools, as represented by a succession of philosophers associated with each, including Zhu Xi philosophers such as Fujiwara Seika (1561-1617), Hayashi Razan (1583-1657), Yamazaki Ansai (1619-1682); Wang Yangming philosophers such as Nakae Tôju (1608-1648) and Kumazawa Banzan (1619-1691); and so-called Ancient Learning philosophers such as Yamaga Sokô (1622-1685), Itô Jinsai (1627-1705), and Ogyû Sorai (1666-1728).

 Rather than recite this interpretive schema, which in many respects, despite its trilogistic appeal, simply does not accurately represent developments of Japanese Confucianism, this essay will offer an alternative approach.
-Here, Confucian philosophy is explained in terms of the major concepts integral to the wide ranging discourse that it generated in Japan.
-Quite typically, Japanese Confucian philosophers articulated their philosophical visions by defining terms that were at the core of their systems.
+Here, Confucian philosophy is explained as a discourse comprised of major concepts addressed by virtually all who would be called Confucian philosophers.
+Quite typically, Japanese Confucians articulated their philosophical visions by defining terms that were at the core of their systems.
 While accounts of the meanings of words varied widely, an easily discernible discourse developed.
-Rather than recapitulating the ideas of individual thinkers, an attempt to summarize the discourse as a whole, even while recognizing variations in nuance, will be made.

-Overall, Japanese Confucianism from the seventeenth through the early-nineteenth centuries can be viewed as a reassertion of the integrity of language, meaning, and discursive truth.
-This reassertion was made in opposition to the Buddhist view of language which had been, for all of the sutras included in the Tripitaka, or the Buddhist canon, rather negative.
+Overall, Japanese Confucianism from the seventeenth through the early-nineteenth centuries reasserts the integrity of language, meaning, and discursive truth.
+This reassertion was made in opposition to the Buddhist view of language which was, despite myriad sutras in the Tripitaka, or the Buddhist canon, rather negative.
 Or at least this was how many early-modern Japanese Confucians understood it.
 According to these Confucian critics, the Buddhists held that ordinary language lacked ultimate meaning and the ability to convey absolute truth.
 Rather than packed with significant meaning, Buddhists insisted that words were to be viewed as inherently empty.
 If wrongly understood as conveyors of substantial meaning, they became the source of profound error.
 Perhaps the unifying feature of Confucian philosophizing in the early modern period was the view that words were crucially important as vehicles for substantial meaning.
 Moreover, words and their correct usage were deemed by Confucians as absolutely essential to self-understanding, self-cultivation, and at the grandest level, to governing the realm and bringing peace and prosperity to the world.
 In this regard, Japanese Confucian philosophy can be viewed as an East Asian philosophy of language engaged in a search for right meaning.
 This “right meaning” was considered fundamental to any attempt to resolve philosophical problems.

 Insofar as the ultimate achievement of Japanese Confucian philosophizing amounted to a relative turn away from nominalist Buddhist claims about the semantic emptiness of words and the merely conventional nature of meaning and truth, it set the philosophical stage in profound ways for the conceptual assimilation of Western philosophical learning during the Meiji period (1868-1912).
 Because it was, when viewed comprehensively, a conceptual movement of enormous consequence relative the development of modern philosophy in Japan, the period from the seventeenth through the early-nineteenth centuries is referred to here as “early modern,” emphasizing its role in establishing the foundations of modernity, rather than in terms of the more traditional terminology of historical periodization where the “Tokugawa” or “Edo” period is often associated with either “late medieval” or “feudalistic” developments.
 Apart from the contributions of Confucian philosophy to early-modern understandings of language, meaning, and discursive truth, Confucian philosophizing in Japan during this period was simply not always related to or an expression of the interests of the Tokugawa shoguns, nor did it always issue from the shogun's capital, Edo.
 Thus, the terms “Tokugawa” and “Edo” as historical categories do not satisfactorily convey the generally progressive proto-modern thrust of Confucian philosophizing as a whole during this period.